Guzzur/eats-easy/documentation/system-design-document.md

 #### 1.2 Project Executive Summary

-The Goal of the project is to design and develop an easy-to-use system that is possible to help people to find tasty food, near to his location and according to his tastes.<br>
+The Goal of the project is to design and develop an easy-to-use system that helps people find tasty food, near their location and according to their tastes.<br>

 The documentation, development and testing processes shall end before February 2019.<br>